hampsterx/async-kinesis/README.md

 See [benchmark.py](./benchmark.py) for code

-50k items of approx 1k (python) in size:
+50k items of approx 1k (python) in size, using single shard.

 ![Benchmark](docs/benchmark.png)

 ## Unit Testing